Juan-Jones/blogsphere/content/blog/best-affiliate-programs-online.md

 ### eBay Partner Network

 Performance is a key ingredient to success with eBay.
 Therefore, you must focus your efforts on driving traffic to increase sales.
 Sometimes you have to be aggressive because some products are not as popular.
 Then you have the products that sell themselves.
 All you have to do is put the brand in front of the customer. eBay is one of those brands.
-By partnering with the [eBay Partner Network](https://partnernetwork.ebay.com/), not only will you connect with millions of buyers, but you’ll also extend to a global network.
+By partnering with eBay Partner Network, not only will you connect with millions of buyers, but you’ll also extend to a global network.
 Read: How to Sell Products on Ebay!

 _Payment Threshold:_ eBay Partner Network typically maintains a payment threshold set at $10.